Minhao-Zhang/Minhao-Zhang.github.io/_posts/2025-01-25-glossary-assisted-translation.md

 This might looks like gibberish to most people.
 However, it makes perfect sense if you are playing Minecraft.
 In this case, the word "pillar" referes to the action that player repeatedly places a block underneath the player while jumping in the air in order to go to high places.
-Here, `pillar`, normally a noun, transformed into a verb in a linguistic process calling verbing or denominal.
+Here, `pillar`, normally a noun, transformed into a verb in a linguistic process called verbing or denominal.
 The current commercially available approach is not really suited for this task.
 Thus, I decided to write one myself.